wfailla/un-orchestrator/virtualizer/README.md

     this configuration includes flows matching some protocol fields, and having actions that manipulate protocol fields;
   * [./config/nffg_examples/nffg_delete_flow_vnf.xml](./config/nffg_examples/nffg_delete_flow_vnf.xml):
-    configuration that deletes some flows and a VNF instantiated on the universal node.
+    configuration that deletes some flows and a VNF instantiated on the Universal Node.